-Yale "Global King" electric hoists are wire rope and drum type hoists that are manufactured with an integral trolley.
+1-1.
+GENERAL.
+YALE "Global King" electric hoists are wire rope and drum type hoists that are manufactured with an integral trolley.
 These hoists are all low headroom models with the rope drum and upper block supported on opposite sides of the beam, by the trolley frame.
 There is one basic frame configuration for both the two and four part single reeved hoists.
 Both reeving configurations are referred to as "A" Frame hoists with the distinction made between reeving styles.
 The S4 designation refers to the 3.2 tonne (3200 kg) capacity with a four parts of rope single reeving configuration.
 The S2 designation refers to the 1.6 tonne (1600 kg) capacity with a two part of rope single reeving configuration.
-Both hoists feature an integral trolley that are offered with three different flange width ranges; 4-5/8" through 6", 6-1/8" through 10" and 10-1/8" through 14" on a maximum flange thickness of 1-5/8"

-Trolley is also available for operation on patented track beams using an optional wheel arrangement and special alignment bars.
+Both hoists feature an integral trolley and are offered with two different flange width ranges; 4-5/8" through 8-1/2" and 8-5/8" through 14" on a maximum flange thickness of 1-1/8".
+The smaller flange range also accommodates patented track beams using an optional trolley wheel arrangement.
 The hoist motor is 2-speed with a 4:1 ratio between high and low speeds, as standard.
 The motor driven trolley has two available speeds with 1, 2 speed, or variable frequency control.